What Happens If You Get Audited by the IRS?

 What Happens If the IRS Finds a Mistake?

 People make mistakes on their tax returns all the time.
-In most cases the IRS will simply tell you that you owe more money in taxes.
-If that’s the case, you can make payment arrangements with the IRS and put this situation behind you.
+In most cases, the IRS will simply tell you that you owe more money in taxes.
+If that’s the case, you can make payment arrangements to deal with the unpaid tax and put this situation behind you.
 The only time you need to be worried is when the IRS suspects you of doing something illegal.
+Then, you may face IRS audit penalties or civil or criminal fines.
+If this happens, you should definitely retain a tax attorney.

 Make the Call to a Tax Audit Lawyer

-Now you know a little more about what happens if you get audited by the IRS.
+Now you know a little more about what happens with IRS audits.
 If the IRS is auditing you, or you need assistance with another tax matter, reach out to a tax attorney today.

 Your tax audit lawyer can protect your rights during a tax audit and assist you in straightening out your tax problems so you can move on with your life.
-Call The W Tax Group at 877-500-4930 or request a free tax relief analysis.
+Call The W Tax Group at 877-500-4930 or request a free tax relief analysis today.